Charlotte Flair: Grand Slam Champion and hiatuses (2020–2023)

-Record chasing (2025–present)
+Partnership with Alexa Bliss (2025–present)

 Flair makes her entrance at the 2025 Royal Rumble.

 After over a year out of action, Flair returned from injury on February 1, 2025, at the Royal Rumble; entering the women's Royal Rumble match at #27, she won the match for the second time by lastly eliminating Roxanne Perez.
 With this victory, she became the eleventh person, and first woman, to win the Royal Rumble match more than once.
 She appeared on Raw, SmackDown and NXT, ultimately choosing to challenge Tiffany Stratton for the WWE Women's Championship at WrestleMania 41.
 Flair adopted a more aggressive persona, referring to herself as the "Top Girl" and bragging about her family's wrestling legacy, turning heel in the process.
 On Night 1 of WrestleMania 41 on April 19, Flair failed to win the title from Stratton.

 In June, Flair reverted back to a face when she started a storyline with Alexa Bliss, who recommended the two team up.
 The duo agreed to be "Allies of Convenience."
 On July 13, at Evolution, Flair and Bliss competed in a fatal four-way tag team match for the WWE Women's Tag Team Championship, but were unsuccessful.
 At SummerSlam Night 1, on August 2, Flair and Bliss defeated The Judgment Day (Raquel Rodriguez and Roxanne Perez) to win the titles for the first time as a team and Flair's second time individually.
 Throughout their reign the duo successfully defended the titles against the likes of The Judgement Day, The Culling (Izzi Dame and Tatum Paxley), The Green Regime (Chelsea Green and Alba Fyre), ZaRuca (Zaria and Sol Ruca), and Bayley and Lyra Valkyria.
 On the November 10 episode of Raw, Flair and Bliss lost the titles to the Kabuki Warriors after interference from Nia Jax and Lash Legend, ending their reign at 100 days.
+At Survivor Series: WarGames, Flair and Bliss were on the winning side of the WarGames match.

+On January 31, 2026, at the Royal Rumble, Flair and Bliss entered the titular match as the first and second entrants.
+Flair would inadvertently eliminate Bliss while eliminating Jax and last over 59 minutes, before being eliminated by Legend.
+At Night 1 of WrestleMania 42 on April 18, Flair and Bliss unsuccessfully challenged for the WWE Women’s Tag Team Championship in a fatal four-way match.
+At Night 2 of SummerSlam on August 2, Flair failed to capture the Interim WWE Women's Championship in a ladder match as it was won by Chelsea Green.